cxfos/budget-app/.ai-docs/design-progress.md

    - Add loading states and transitions
    - Improve mobile responsiveness
    - Add toast notifications for success/error feedback
-   - Update the LandingPage to match our new design
 2. Continue with the prioritized design improvement plan:
    - Dashboard Visuals
    - Expenses List